Does your accountancy practice spend more time focusing on data entry tasks than you’d like? There’s a way to get around it.

 The benefits of accounting automation

-Accountants typically list the following benefits after the introduction of automation:
+In addition to what Nawaz says, accountants typically list the following benefits after the introduction of automation:

 As with all technological changes, it’s cost savings that typically drive the introduction of automation, measured as hours of staff time that are saved.
 Automation has been described as like recruiting a new member staff, yet one that doesn’t require holidays or a desk.